-A defining feature of MPAS models is their use of centroidal Voronoi tessellations (CVTs) with a C-grid staggering
+The use of centroidal Voronoi tessellations (CVTs) with a C-grid staggering of velocity components is a defining feature of MPAS-A

-- When constrained to lie on the surface of a sphere, we often call them spherical centroidal Voronoi tessellations (SCVTs) - Voronoi = each grid volume (cell) $V_i$ is uniquely associated with a generating point $x_i$ such that all points within $V_i$ are closer to $x_i$ than to any other $x_i$ - Lines joining generating points of adjacent cells are - 1. bisected by the shared cell face; and - 2. intersect the shared cell face at a right angle. - Centroidal = the generating point for each Voronoi cell is also the mass centroid of that cell (w.r.t. some density function)
+- When constrained to lie on the surface of a sphere, we often call them spherical centroidal Voronoi tessellations (SCVTs) - Voronoi = each grid volume (cell) V_i is uniquely associated with a generating point x_i such that all points within V_i are closer to x_i than to any other x_j - Lines joining generating points of adjacent cells are - 1. bisected by the shared cell face; and - 2. intersect the shared cell face at a right angle. - Centroidal = the generating point for each Voronoi cell is also the mass centroid of that cell (w.r.t. some density function)